-While incredibly hard to book, we guarantee that you won’t regret sitting at one of Lilia’s outdoor tables and eating sheep milk filled agnolotti on your birthday.
-This Williamsburg Italian spot has a bunch of new sidewalk seating, giving you plenty of room to eat your cacio e pepe frittelle in peace without feeling like the diners right next to you are watching your every bite.
+While incredibly hard to book, we guarantee that you won’t regret sitting at one of Lilia’s outdoor tables and eating sheep milk-filled agnolotti on your birthday.
+This Williamsburg Italian spot has a bunch of private yurts on the giant triangular sidewalk it calls “Lilia Beach”, giving you plenty of privacy to eat your cacio e pepe frittelle in peace without feeling like the diners right next to you are watching your every bite.

-This Flatiron spot has outdoor seating in its garden and up on its rooftop with plenty of tables where you can meet up with friends and drink some wine along the Hudson River.
-The food is all pretty simple (think lobster rolls, tacos, and oysters), but you’re really here to drink wine or frosé and take in the views before it gets too cold out.
+This Flatiron spot has outdoor seating in its garden and on its rooftop with plenty of tables where you can meet up with friends and drink some wine along the Hudson River.
+The food is all pretty simple (think lobster rolls, tacos, and oysters), but you’re really here to drink wine, take in the views, and pretend like it’s already summer.

 Sycamore has a great garden backyard with string lights, a bunch of picnic tables, and some pine trees (possibly the only ones in NYC when it’s not Christmas).
 The front of this bar is a fully-operating flower shop during the day, which is both adorable and useless.
 Come day or night, bring a pizza if you want, and it’ll feel like your own personal oasis in Ditmars Park.
-Also - they run a Happy Hour on weekdays between 3pm and 7pm, and weekends from 1pm to 4pm.
+Also - they run a Happy Hour on weekdays from 3-7pm, and weekends from 1-4pm.

 If you’re planning a socially distant special occasion soon, like an intimate birthday dinner or a solo celebration in honor of your trumpet-playing roommate’s return to his family’s farm in Kansas, try L’Antagoniste.
 It’s a somewhat pricey French spot with a big garden patio where you can eat wagyu beef steak tartare and duck à l’orange by candlelight.